Tructivity/Tructivity-Blog/articles/how-to-use-tructivity/index.md

 The Teachers page is where you store your professors' and instructors' contact details: name, email, phone number, and website.

-You might wonder why this is its own page rather than just a field inside the timetable.
+You might wonder why this is its own page.
 The answer is efficiency: a teacher rarely teaches only one subject.
-By storing them once in the Teachers page, you can attach them to as many subjects as you need — and every form that references a teacher throughout the app pulls from this central list.
+By storing them once in the Teachers page, every form that references a teacher throughout the app pulls from this central list.
 One entry, used everywhere.

 **What to add:** for each teacher, enter their name and whatever contact details you actually use.
 Email is the most consistently useful — it means you can reach them directly from the app without hunting for an address mid-semester.